 Project Maximising Prevention & Independence (£0.250m)

 delivery dates (where First draft of TEC strategy and initial recommendations - August 23.

 known) Finalisation and launch of the TEC strategy - December 23.

 Savings to be realised - from April 24.

 The remainder of these savings are currently being scoped, in doing so milestones will be identified.

 Will reserves/ double No.

 running be needed in order

 to deliver this proposal?

-Is public consultation needed?
-Consultation will take place where any changes have a significant impact on the delivery of a statutory service.
+Is public consultation We will also seek views on all our proposals through our overall budget public consultation which runs from 15th

+needed?
+November to the 13th December.

 Is a separate EqIA Yes, EqIA will be appropriate and undertaken where proposals have an impact on service delivery.

-(Equalities impact 1 cs, Eqi/t will be appropriate and undertaken where proposals have an impact on service delivery.
+(Equalities impact

 assessment) needed?

 Is a separate EIA No EIA is required.

 (Environmental impact

 assessment) needed?